cbalhaus/MLP-lite/README.md

 CONTENTS:
 - INTRODUCTION
 - FEATURES
+- BASIC OPERATION
+  - ACCESS TO THE MAIN MENU
-- OPERATION
+- ADVANCED OPERATION
   - TO ADJUST POSITIONS
   - TO MAKE A BACKUP
   - TO ADJUST HEIGHT OFFSET (Z)
   - TO ADD POSES
   - TO CREATE ANIMATION SETS (menus)
   - SWAPPING POSES
-  - ACCESS TO THE MAIN MENU
   - PORTABLE USE
 - FAQ for END USERS
 - UPGRADE GUIDE